Getting It Right:

 This is a strategic process with specific outcomes.
 It is not the same thing as design development, which should always be driven by brand strategy.
 James McNamara, a noted arts branding expert, lists the following as the basics:

-- Primary and supplementary Organization Messages that always need to be communicated about your organization.
+5. Primary and supplementary Organization Messages that must be communicated consistently about your organization.

 McNamara thinks that brand strategy and design strategy are both important, but that design should stem from branding.
 Your brand strategy should be a guide to how you want your business or organization to be perceived, and how to make basic decisions about how you convey your value, how you address your audience, and how you craft your messages to that audience.